psrenergy/SiasamWorkFlow/README.md

 ### Input Data
 By default, the script expects the following input files:
-- `catalogo_geral_completo.csv`: Maintenance requirements by technology or plant.
+- `catalogo_general_completo.csv`: Maintenance requirements by technology or plant.
 - `historico.csv`: Maintenance history data by plant.
 - `plantas_para_catalogo.csv`: List of plants to generate solicitations for (and their relevant info).
 - `tecnologias_plantas.csv`: plant tecnologies by SIASAM name convention.